Activities of Daily Living (ADL)

 Modifications

-The Multi-Tiered System of Supports (MTSS) is the overarching framework that encompasses both the academic and social/emotional dimensions of learning.
+The Multi-Tiered System of Supports (MTSS) is a framework that schools use to help students succeed academically, behaviorally, and socially.
 The MTSS framework is a key part of the broader CPS strategy to support ALL learners and ensure equitable access to a robust, high-quality education.
 MTSS implementation is the shared responsibility of all CPS educators, staff, families, and communities.
-It is designed so that educators can make data-based decisions to meet the needs of students from different backgrounds, levels of language prociency, learning styles, and levels of achievement.
+It is designed so that educators can make data-based decisions to meet the needs of students from different backgrounds, levels of language proficiency, learning styles, and levels of achievement.

 Native Language